ukijs/uki/docs/models.md

 you can give a string `name` to resources that you can use for `getNamedResource()` access that doesn't depend on the order of that list.

 Resources are available from a `Model` once its `ready` Promise resolves.
+Also note that `View`s will not attempt to render until `ready` resolves.

 Each entry in the array should be an `Object` with `type` and `url` properties, for example: